 It is always good to branch out and try new things because the more that you do, the more you will learn.
 Horse racing is no different.
 The best way to broaden your gambling horizons on horse races is to bet on different types of horse races.

-Flat racing is the type of competition that this blog has focused on up to this point because it is the most popular.
 Flat racing is where thoroughbred horses run on a flat track for one to three miles.
 Dirt tracks are used most often in the United States, but most other countries prefer turf.

 Often referred to as jump racing or steeplechasing, the National Hunt gives horses obstacles that they have to jump over on their way to the finish line.
 These obstacles might be simple hurdles, or they might be a combination of fences, trenches, and water.